-Tropical rainfall and SST outlook: October to December 2013
+Tropical rainfall and SST outlook: November 2013 to January 2014

-The dynamical models indicate slightly drier conditions than normal in the far eastern Pacific south of the Equator, while the October to December period is forecast to be slightly wetter than normal in the western and central Pacific south of the Equator.
-Near or above normal rainfall is forecast for Fiji, Tonga, Niue, the southern Cook Islands and the northern Cook Islands, Tonga, the federated States of Micronesia.
-Near normal rainfall is expected for the Austral Islands, Eastern and Western Kiribati, New Caledonia, Papua New Guinea, Pitcairn Island, Samoa, the Society Islands, the Solomon Islands, Tokelau, the Tuamotu Archipelago, Vanuatu and Wallis & Futuna.
-Normal or below normal rainfall is forecast for Tuvalu and the Marquesas.
+The dynamical models continue to indicate slightly drier conditions than normal in the far eastern Pacific south of the Equator, while the November 2013 to January 2014 period is forecast to be slightly wetter than normal in the western Pacific along and north of the Equator as well as in the central Pacific south of the Equator.
+Near or above normal rainfall is forecast for Fiji, the Southern Cook Islands, the Federated States of Micronesia, Papua New Guinea and Tonga.
+Near normal rainfall is expected for the Austral Islands, the Northern Cook Islands, New Caledonia, Niue, Samoa, the Society Islands, Tokelau, Vanuatu and Wallis & Futuna.
+Normal or below normal rainfall is forecast for Western Kiribati, Pitcairn Island, Tuvalu, Eastern Kiribati, the Marquesas and the Tuamotu Archipelago.

-The global model ensemble forecast for SST indicates that the region of warmer than normal temperatures in the central and eastern Pacific that is currently present (see figure on page 2) is likely to persist over the coming three months.
-Several models also forecast slightly warmer than normal SSTs in the equatorial eastern Pacific.
-Near or above average SST is forecast for Fiji, Niue, the Southern Cook Islands, Eastern and Western Kiribati, Tonga and Wallis and Futuna.
-Near or below average SST is forecast for Pitcairn Island, the Society Islands and the Tuamotu Archipelago.
+The global model ensemble forecast for SST indicates that the region of higher than normal temperatures in the central and eastern Pacific that has been present over the past six months (see figure on page 2) is likely to persist over November 2013 - January 2014.
+Several models also forecast slightly warmer than normal SSTs in the equatorial western Pacific.
+Near or above average SST is forecast for Fiji, Tonga, Niue, the Southern Cook Islands, Western Kiribati, Niue and the Federated States of Micronesia.
 Near normal sea surface temperatures are expected elsewhere.

-The confidence for the rainfall outlook is generally high, except for the Northern Cook Islands, Eastern Kiribati and Western Kiribati and Papua New Guinea, where uncertainty is greater.
-The average region-wide hit rate for rainfall forecasts issued in October is 66 %, 3 % higher than the long-term average for all months combined.
-The confidence is generally high for the SST forecasts, expect for both the far western (Micronesia) and far eastern (French Polynesia) Pacific.
+The confidence for the rainfall outlook is generally high, except for Eastern Kiribati and Western Kiribati and Samoa, where uncertainty is greater.
+The average region-wide hit rate for rainfall forecasts issued in November is 66 %, 3 % higher than the long-term average for all months combined.
+The confidence is generally high for the SST forecasts, expect for the far eastern Pacific, around Eastern Kiribati and the Marquesas.

-Rainfall anomaly outlook map for October to December 2013
+Rainfall anomaly outlook map for November - January 2014

-SST anomaly outlook map for October to December 2013
+SST anomaly outlook map for November - January 2014

 NOTE: Rainfall and sea surface termperature estimates for Pacific Islands for the next three months are given in the tables below.
 The tercile probabilities (e.g., 20:30:50) are derived from the averages of several global climate models.
 They correspond to the odds of the observed rainfall or sea surface temperatures being in the lowest one third of the distribution, the middle one third, or the highest one third of the distribution.
-For the long term average, it is equally likely (33% chance) that conditions in any of the three terciles will occur. \If conditions are climatology, we expect an equal chance of the rainfall being in any tercile.
+For the long term average, it is equally likely (33% chance) that conditions in any of the three terciles will occur.
+If conditions are climatology, we expect an equal chance of the rainfall being in any tercile.